Khamsa fi 'ayneq

 I’m new to henna is this for me?

 According to my religion, believing in objects for protection is forbidden.
-This class makes me therefor uncomfortable, should I take it?
+Therefore this course makes me uncomfortable, should I take it?

-My classes are usually suitable for all levels, it goes the same for this one.
-That being said it is important to understand that to fully participate in this class you need te be able to make your own hennapaste and be able to use a cone or syringe and have basic henna drawing skills.
+My courses are usually suitable for all levels, it goes the same for this one.
+That being said it is important to understand that to fully participate in this course you need te be able to make your own hennapaste and be able to use a cone or syringe and have basic henna drawing skills.

 Or you could participate while you draw with pencils or pen.
-In that way the class is even suitable for non henna artists.
+In that way the course is even suitable for non henna artists.

 - Have you always wondered about the meaning and origine of the protective hand amulet?